ashish53552/riscv-simulator/README.md

   The **Simulator** executes a sequence of machine code instructions to mimic the basic data and control path of RISC-V ISA.

 ### Technology Stack
-	Python 3 (for the development of the simulator) NodeJS, ExpressJS, Javascript, HTML and CSS (for GUI)
+	Python 3 (for development of the simulator)
+	NodeJS, ExpressJS, Javascript, HTML and CSS (for GUI)

 ### File Structure